leikareipa/leikareipa.github.io/blog/comparing-chatgpt-models-drawing-skills/content.md

 ## Ray-tracing likeness

-<b>Prompt</b>&mdash;<i>Imagine you're a rudimentary ray tracer from the 1990s and you're asked to render a scene containing two spheres, one &ndash; red &ndash; in the middle of your view and another &ndash; blue &ndash; to the left of it.
+<p class="label-a">"Imagine you're a rudimentary ray tracer from the 1990s and you're asked to render a scene containing two spheres, one &ndash; red &ndash; in the middle of your view and another &ndash; blue &ndash; to the left of it.
 A reflection of the red sphere is visible on the blue sphere.
 Write JavaScript code that draws into a pixel buffer what your output might be.
 You don't need to show me the ray tracing code, just a representation of the output image.
-The pixel buffer has four bytes per pixel: red, green, blue, alpha.</i>
+The pixel buffer has four bytes per pixel: red, green, blue, alpha."</p>

-<b>Prompt</b>&mdash;<i>Feel free to make changes to the code to more realistically represent the image that you as the ray tracer would produce.</i>
+<p class="label-a">"Feel free to make changes to the code to more realistically represent the image that you as the ray tracer would produce."</p>

 > GPT-3.5 Default
 ![{iframe}](./ray-tracer/default.html)